lumeland/lume.land/cms/overview/about-lume-cms.md

 order: 0
 ---

-LumeCMS is a Deno native CMS to update the site content easily.
+LumeCMS is a Deno native CMS to easily manage the content of static sites.
 Despite its name, it can be used not only for Lume sites, but also any other static site generator that stores the content in files like Eleventy, Hugo, Jekyll, etc.

 - It supports `yaml`, `json` or any format with front matter like `markdown`.
   It's easy to add more formats.